 Get your children to like taking a bath by making bathtime lots of fun

-Edited by Maria, Anonymous, Charmed, Eng and 2 others
+Edited by Maria, Charmed, Eng, estrella sacragon and 1 other

 Sometimes getting your children into the bath can be a drama filled time.
 Several things can be done to make it fun for them instead of a chore.